oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 ### Detailed Description

 The feature provides administration and management functionalities for floating disks.
-A floating disk should behave as a flexible independent entity that can be moved/copied across various storage domains in the data center.
+A floating disk should behave as a flexible independent entity that can be moved/copied across various storage domains in the Data Center.
 Any virtual disk can be in a floating state - by unattaching the disk from the VM/s.

 #### Entity Description